interacto/interacto.github.io/v2/src/docs/interactions.md

 ```

 The DnD refers to a Drag-And-Drop interaction.
-This DnD does not aim at dragging an object from a place to another one.
-The DnD is the sequence of a mouse pressure, followed by a set of mouse moves (at least one), that ends with a mouse release.
+Note that the goal of the DnD is not to drag an element from a place to another.
+A DnD is a sequence composed of a mouse button pressure, followed by a set of mouse movements(at least one),
+that ends with a mouse button release.
-This is up to the developer to decide what to do using the DnD.
+It is up to the developer to decide what to do using the DnD: it could be used to move elements,
+but also for totally different purposes.

 The DnD takes one boolean argument: is the DnD cancellable (`true`) or not (`false`)?
 To cancel a DnD, press the key `escape`.